perguth/secure-webrtc-swarm/README.md

 This module shares the **same API as [`webrtc-swarm`](https://github.com/mafintosh/webrtc-swarm#api)** with the addition of:

-### Swarm.createSecret(length)
+### Swarm.createKey([length])

 Creates a random string containg alphanumeric characters.
+Default length: 16

-### swarm.secret
+### swarm.keys

-Contains the secret that is shared by the swarm.
+Contains the keys that are shared within the swarm.
+Only peers with at least one matching key connect to each other.

+## swarm.sharedKeys

+Contains learned information about which peer accepts which key.

 ## License